Get your

 Visit the POTELIGEO website to learn about efficacy, safety, dosing, and more.

-Download and use this template letter of medical necessity for appropriate patient cases.
+Download this sample letter of medical necessity as guidance to use for appropriate patient cases.*

-Download and use this appeal template letter for your patients who have been denied coverage.
+Download this sample letter of appeal as guidance to use for your patients who have been denied coverage.*

 Support brochure